rossmurray/IgnoreSlackbot/README.md

 IgnoreSlackbot
 ==============

-Tampermonkey script to ignore slackbot on slack.com
+Tampermonkey script to ignore Slack Bot on [slack.com](https://slack.com/).
+Slack Bot will no longer show up in any channel, and their messages will be marked as read immediately.

 [Tampermonkey](http://tampermonkey.net/) is a greasemonkey-like extension for Google Chrome, which allows you to add javascript to particular pages.